 2. POLICY OBJECTIVE AND BACKGROUND

-This Policy addresses the requirements of the Act regarding the responsibilities, actions and behaviours of Council in the period leading up to a general election.
+This Policy addresses the requirements of the Act regarding the responsibilities, actions and behaviours of Councillors, Candidates and Council in the period leading up to a general election and during the election period.

 3. APPLICATION OF THE POLICY